vasillas/WOLF-ELF-Fork/README.md

 # WOLF-ELF-Fork

-Original Branch contains the original GUI program and algorithms
+Original Folder contains the original GUI program and algorithms

-Master contains C# rewrite

-Testing branch is unstable and should be avoided and should under no circumstances be used on the air
+Testing branch is unstable and should be avoided unless you know what your doing and should only be used when testing with a dummy load and carefully at that